Introduction

 What do I do if I can’t afford the increase?

-Please let us know straight away if you are struggling - we are here to help.
+Please let us know straightaway if you are struggling - we are here to help.
 Our priority is to support tenants to sustain their tenancies and we want to help prevent rent arrears or other debts.
 We have a dedicated Tenancy Sustainment Service, and the Income Management Team works alongside the local Citizens Advice team who are trained to ensure you have maximised your benefits, help you manage your finances and support you through changes to income or circumstances.
 We can also link into other support services which offer advice, support and funding to help people in difficult circumstances.
 Please take advantage of this service now to help you prepare well ahead of the rent increase.Will I lose my home?

-Very few tenants lose their homes, and this only really happens where they don't contact or engage with us so that we can help them.
-The last few years have been difficult for us all and ensuring you feel secure in your home is our absolute priority.
-We want to reassure you that we are here to help you through the cost-of-living crisis.
-The Income Management Team are working hard to support Council tenants and are there for those affected by the current economic crisis.
-However, your rent still needs to be paid; so, if you or your family’s ability to pay rent is affected at all by the cost-of-living crisis, rising energy costs, changes to your income, work or benefits, please contact the Team urgently on 01543 462621.
+The Income Management Team are working hard to support Cannock Chase Council tenants and are there for those affected by the ongoing effects of the economic climate.
+However, your rent still needs to be paid; so, if you or your family’s ability to pay rent is affected at all by your financial circumstances, energy costs, changes to your income, work or benefits, please contact the Team urgently on 01543 462 621.
 We will do all we can to help you find the best solution for you or your family.
-You may also want to take a look at our website for more advice on ‘Help with the cost of Living crisis’I claim Universal Credit, will I have to re-apply and will this result in weeks of delays not receiving money for my rent and accumulating rent arrears?
+You might also want to take a look at our website for more advice on ‘Help with the Cost of Living Crisis’.What help can I get if I am on a low income?

-We will then be asked to verify the increase on what is known as the Landlord portal.
+If you do not notify the DWP you may fall into rent arrears, which you will need to pay.We will then be asked to verify the increase on what is known as the Landlord portal.
 We will not be notified if you have not told the DWP, so it really is up to you to make sure they know.

 What if Universal Credit doesn’t cover the rent increase?

-If your Universal Credit allowance doesn’t cover the additional rent increase, we strongly recommend that you make an appointment to see a member of our Income Management Team or contact Citizens Advice who can help you check if DWP have included your new rent in your assessment or help you bedget for the increased amount you need to pay.Does the 53-week year affect Universal Credit Payments towards my rent?
+If your Universal Credit allowance doesn’t cover the additional rent increase, we strongly recommend that you make an appointment to see a member of our Income Management Team or contact Citizens Advice who can help you check if DWP have included your new rent in your assessment or help you budget for the increased amount you need to pay.

 If you are currently receiving Housing Benefit, you will automatically be notified of your revised entitlement.
-You should check your revised benefit notice once you receive it to make sure the whole rent increase is being paid.
-If the whole rent is not being paid by Housing Benefit you should check whether you are required to pay anything more towards the increased rent, especially if any non-benefit income (such as salary or private pension) is part of your housing benefit assessment.What about if I paying monthly?
+You should check your revised entitlement notice once you receive it to make sure the whole rent increase is being paid or whether you are required to pay anything more towards the increased rent, especially if any non-benefit income (such as a salary or private pension) is part of your housing benefit assessment. - Paying your Rent, Monthly Rent Payments and Rent Statements

 -